haseebmalik18/laptrack/README.md

 ## 📋 About

 LapTrack is a comprehensive telemetry analysis platform for F1 2024, showcasing professional motorsport analysis techniques.
 Built to help sim racers understand and improve their lap times through detailed data-driven insights.
+Will not run locally currently as it requires access to database with all track data, in the future once made fully public will be able to run locally.

 ---